appacademy/Module-5-Resources/project-week/README.md

 # Phase 1: Authenticate Me & Project Proposals
 Friday's homework had you start working on Authenticate Me Frontend.
 You will be continuing with the clone site you made in the Mod 4 backend project.
 Please read the **React Solo Project Expectations**, along with the other materials, on AAO.
+In your project repo, make a `Redux Store Shape` Wiki Page; examples can be viewed [here](https://github.com/appacademy/Module-5-Resources/blob/main/assets/react-redux-state-shape.md).

 Please fill out and submit this [Mod 5 Project Proposal | Google Form](https://forms.gle/uz93a7oghJDgeGJY7) before EOD Friday!
 The fields it requires is:
 ```md